LobbyOS/server/contents/apps/lobby-server/src/data/docs/dev.create-app.md

 Creating apps for Lobby is simple as a piece of cake if you're a PHP Programmer having knowledge of OOP.

-## Name
+## App ID

-The first task in making an app is to find out a name.
-If you want to upload your app to the Lobby Server, it's required that your app name should be a unique one.
+The first task in making an app is to find out a name & ID.
+If you want to upload your app to the Lobby Server, it's required that your app ID should be a unique one.

-By "App Name", we mean a unique **ID**.
+An app is recoginized by this unique **ID**.
+Once it is set, it can't be changed.
+So, choose wisely.

 The title of the app can be anything you wish.
-But the App Namespace or ID should be a unique one.
+But the App ID should be a unique one.

 Here are the conditions of the app ID :